jstine06/graphrag-toolkit/docs/lexical-graph/querying.md

 For the graphrag-toolkit, the primary unit of context presented to the LLM is the *statement*, which is a standalone assertion or proposition.
 Source documents are broken into chunks, and from these chunks are extracted statements.
 In the graphrag-toolkit's [graph model](./graph-model.md), statements are thematically grouped by topic, and supported by facts.
 At question-answering time, the lexical-graph retrieves groups of statements, and presents them in the context window to the LLM.

-The lexical-graph contains two different retrievers: a `TraversalBasedRetriever`, and a `SemanticGuidedRetriever`.
-The `TraversalBasedRetriever` uses a combination of 'top down' search – finding chunks through vector similarity search, and then traversing from these chunks through topics to statements and facts – and 'bottom up' search, which performs keyword-based lookups of entities, and proceeds through facts to statements and topics.
-The `SemanticGuidedRetriever` integrates vector-based semantic search with structured graph traversal.
-It uses semantic and keyword-based searches to identify entry points, then intelligently explores the graph through beam search and path analysis, while employing reranking and diversity filtering to ensure quality results.
-This hybrid approach enables both precise matching and contextual exploration.

-The `SemanticGuidedRetriever` uses a *statement* vector index, whereas the `TraversalBasedRetriever` uses a *chunk* vector index.
-The chunk vector index is much smaller than the statement index.

-In the current release the output formats of the two retrievers are different.
-Future releases of the lexical-graph will seek to align the outputs.

-> The [FalkorDB graph store](./storage-model.md#falkordb-graph-store) currently supports the `SemanticGuidedRetriever`.
-It does not support the [`TraversalBasedRetriever`](./querying.md#traversalbasedretriever)`.
+The lexical-graph uses a [traversal-based search](./traversal-based-search.md) strategy to perform hybrid top-down and bottom-up similarity and graph-based searches.
+(The lexical-graph also includes a semantic-guided search approach which will likely be retired in future versions).

-Querying supports [multi-tenancy](multi-tenancy.md), whereby you can query different lexical graphs hosted in the same backend graph and vector stores.
+Querying supports [metadata filtering](./metadata-filtering.md) and [multi-tenancy](multi-tenancy.md).
+Metadata filtering allows you to retrieve a constrained set of sources, topics and statements based on metadata filters and associated values when querying a lexical graph.
+Multi-tenancy allows you to query different lexical graphs hosted in the same backend graph and vector stores.

 #### Code examples